floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+As Murray speeded towards Gerda Hill in his vehicle, he couldn't shake the nagging feeling that something wasn't right.
+He couldn't help but wonder if the incident at the SailTyres bar was a mere coincidence or a part of a larger puzzle.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE